Ryanor/iot/Portfolio/Lab/Exercise10/lab10.md

 - created an acces point on my machine
 - tried to connect with WemosD1mini
     - to simulate the mqtt publishing events

+Failures:
+- unable to connect any WemodD1mini board with the provided accesspoint on my machine